Boxford, Berkshire: Parish church

 The Church of England parish church of Saint Andrew consists of a chancel, nave, north aisle, north-west vestry, south porch and a west bell tower.
 The chancel may be Anglo-Saxon, and an Anglo-Saxon window was discovered in a wall of the church in 2011.
 The Jacobean pulpit dates from 1618, the font from about 1662 and the west tower from about 1692.
 Much of the church was rebuilt in the Victorian era and in 1841 the north aisle was added.
 However, the arcade between the nave and north aisle was probably by John Oldrid Scott and Sons in 1908.
 The building is Grade II* listed.

 Social and economic history

 The village has a number of thatched cottages and a watermill.
 Boxford railway station was opened by the Lambourn Valley Railway in 1898 and closed by British Railways in 1960.
 Boxford is known for the Boxford Masques, an outdoor midsummer celebration, held on Hoar Hill in woodland above the village, overlooking the Lambourn valley.
 It was originally created in the late 19th century by Charlotte Peake, a local writer and lover of music, drama and poetry.
 The Boxford Masques were performed by locals and lasted up until the First World War.
-It was revived in the year 2000 by the Watermill Theatre of Bagnor, near Newbury, following extensive research by John Vigor; it has been very popular since.
-The 2012 production was performed at the nearby Welford House and bore the name A Little Drama at the Big House, telling the story of the founding of the plays, based on fact and re-imagined by Geraldine McCaughrean.
+Annual performances were revived in the year 2000 by the Watermill Theatre of Bagnor, near Newbury, following extensive research by John Vigor.